 The FEC_CODING parameter shall be set to 0

-The TXPWR_LEVEL_INDEX parameter shall be set to the value based on the Transmit Power Control for HE Trigger -based PPDU and based on the value of the AP Tx Power subfield and the Target RSSI subfield in the Common Info field of the eliciting Trigger Frame (26.3.15.2 Power pre-correction)
+The TXPWR_LEVEL_INDEX parameter shall be set to the value based on the Transmit Power Control for HE Trigger -based PPDU and based on the value of the AP Tx Power subfield and the Target RSSI subfield in the User Info field of the eliciting Trigger Frame (26.3.15.2 Power pre-correction)

-A STA transmitting an NDP feedback report response to a Trigger frame shall then modulate the assigned tones as descried in section 27.5.2.7.1.2 Modulation of the assigned tones.
+A STA transmitting an NDP feedback report response to a Trigger frame shall modulate the assigned tones as descried in section 27.5.2.7.1.2 Modulation of the assigned tones.

 27.5.2.7.1.2 Modulation of the assigned tones

-If the Symbol size subfield in the common info field of the NDP feedback report poll variant trigger frame is set to 0 for a “one bit feedback”, each STA that is scheduled for providing a feedback is assigned an RU, a P-matrix code and a set of 12 tones to transmit a bit b0.
-Its set of 12 tones is divided into 2 groups of 6 tones:
+If the Feedback Size subfield in the User Info field of the NDP feedback report poll variant trigger frame is set to 0 for a “one bit feedback”, Each STA that is scheduled for providing a feedback is assigned an RU_allocation, a STARTING_STS_NUM and an RU_TONE_SET of 12 tones to transmit a bit b.
+Its set of 12 tones is divided into 2 groups of 6 tones, as described in Table 28-xxx RU_TONE_SET for NDP Feedback Response in 20 MHz:

-If the bit to transmit b0 = 1, the STA shall send energy on the first group of 6 tones and quiet the second group of tones, on its assigned set of 12 tones on its assigned RU.
+If the bit to transmit b = 1, the STA shall send energy on the first group of 6 tones and quiet the second group of tones, on its assigned RU_TONE_SET of 12 tones on its assigned RU_allocation.

-If b0 = 0, the STA shall send energy on the second group of 6 tones tone set and quiet the first group of tones, on its assigned set of 12 tones on its assigned RU.
+If b = 0, the STA shall send energy on the second group of 6 tones tone set and quiet the first group of tones, on its assigned RU_TONE_SET of 12 tones on its assigned RU_allocation.

-25.5.2.7.2 AP behavior
+27.5.2.7.2 AP behavior (#8304, #7386)